AlanDeSmet/TIS-100-Hackers-Guide/src/lua.markdown

 ### get_description()

+`get_description()` is evaluated only once upon entering the program editor.
+It will not be re-evaluated.

 Returns an array (numbered table) of strings.
 Each entry in the array is a bullet point in the puzzle description and will be word-wrapped.
 The space to display the description is 33×6; the bullets themselves (">") are outside of this space.
 The name will be forced into upper case before displaying if it isn't already.

 	function get_description()
 		return {